microsoft/sqldev/pages/csharp/macos/az/az-csharp-mac-1.md

 Install .NET Core by downloading the **[official installer](https://download.microsoft.com/download/0/F/D/0FD852A4-7EA1-4E2A-983A-0484AC19B92C/dotnet-sdk-2.0.0-osx-gs-x64.pkg)**.
 This installer will install the tools and put them on your PATH so you can run dotnet from the Console.

+## Step 1.3 Install The Azure CLI and Login to Azure

+{% include partials/download_azure_cli.md %}

-> You have successfully installed .NET Core on your Mac.
+> You have successfully installed .NET Core on your Mac, and authenticated to Azure.
 You now have everything you need to start writing your C# apps with Azure SQL!